c4lliope/rfcs/038-resource-prototypes/proposal.md

     get: some-name
 ```

-This replaces the "implicit `get` after `put`" behavior from old-style resources.
+This replaces the "implicit `get` after `put`" behavior, which will remain for
+resources provided by `resource_types:`.

 ### `delete`: idempotently destroy resource versions